DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

 - SMALL OFFICE / HOME OFFICE (SOHO) refers to the office of a small company, or a small home office with few devices
     - Doesn’t have to be an actual home “office”; if your home has a network connected to the internet it is considered a SOHO network

-- SOHO networks don’t have complex needs, so all networking functions are typically provided by a SINGLE device, often called a “HOME ROUTER” or “WIRELESS ROUTER”
+- SOHO networks don’t have complex needs, so all networking functions are typically provided by a single device, often called a “HOME ROUTER” or “WIRELESS ROUTER”
 - The one device can serve as a:
     - Router
     - Switch